staab/janet-schema/README.md

    {:a [1 2 3] :b [1 2 3]}))
 # => {:message "1 is not contained in the search path" ...}
 ```

+## Extending

+### Types

+New types can be created using `define-type`, which takes a type keyword and the following options:

+- `:type-is-valid` defines whether data is valid for the given type.
+- `:iter-child-tuples` yields a tuple of `[child-schema child-data child-key]` tuples for recursive validation.
+This is wrapped in a fiber for iteration.
+- `:iter-type-errors` yields any additional errors necessary for validating the type.

+### Constraints

+New constraints can be added by registering a method on the `:iter-constraint-errors` multimethod, which dispatches on the constraint's `:t` property.
+The registered function should take the desired constraint and the data corresponding to the place in the schema where the constraint was invoked.
+Constraint functions should yield any errors discovered, as they are wrapped in a fiber for iteration.

 # Disclaimer